kmova/bootstrap/gke-openebs/jiva-recovery/README.md

 This document contains notes on how to recover data from a backedup jiva replica files.

 OpenEBS jiva volumes, save the data in /var/openebs/pvc-id/.
 All the replica's contain identical data.

 Before performing a cluster re-build, it suffices to have a backup of data from one of the replica's /var/openebs/pvc-id/

-These steps are required for OpenEBS 0.5.4 where replicas could get scheduled onto a node where the data doesn't exist.

 ### Step 1: Run an sample application that generates some data.